deayalar/bigdata-unitn-sp/README.md

-"this is the first try of dario, thankx david"
+"this is the first try of dario, thanks david"